Mailchimp app

 See Audience > All contacts > Settings > Audience fields & *|MERGE|* tags in Mailchimp for your merge tag settings.

-What data is mapped from Beacon into Mailchimp when I export people to an audience?
+What data goes Beacon into Mailchimp when I export people to an audience?

 Beacon will just export basic information to Mailchimp when exporting, as these are the only fields that are universal across all Mailchimp accounts: